 These fall one in every 18 packs, so you are guaranteed one per box with a 33.33% chance of getting a second in the box.

-So far, the highest selling base insert is Derek Jeter around $6, followed by Bryce Harper and Alex Bregman at $4, and Randy Johnson at $2.
+So far, the highest-selling base insert is Derek Jeter around $6, followed by Bryce Harper and Alex Bregman at $4, and Randy Johnson at $2.
 Those are the top four players to chase (we will name this Tier 1).
 To keep it as simple as possible, let’s say you have a 40% chance of getting an insert worth $4 (the average of the four named), and a 60% chance of getting an insert worth $1 (the other 6 players, otherwise known as Tier 2) for your guaranteed insert.
 That puts the EV at $3 for your first GV insert.
 But wait!
-There’s parallels.
+There are parallels.

 Here are the odds of getting a parallel: Blue (1:150), Black /299 (1:294), 150th Anniversary /150 (1:3,054), Gold /50 (1:1,764), Red /10 (1:47,235), Platinum 1/1 (1:267,664)

 Note: the Blue, Black, and Gold odds were part of 6 different insert set odds.
 I assumed that the provided odds were to hit one of those insert sets of a certain parallel, so I multiplied it by 6.
 Example: It said you get a blue parallel out of one of the 6 insert sets at 1:25 packs, so I multiplied 25 by 6 to get how many packs it would take for a guaranteed GaryVee blue insert.